gitmhd/flex-grids/README.md

 ### .container

-You can use it as a container for your content, handles the content to be all the same.
+You can use it as a container of your content, it holds and centers the content.

 ### .row

-Container of your grid elements, all grid elements must be inside it.
+A container of your grid elements, all grid elements must be inside it.

 ### .col-\*